-In September 2014, effective October 1, 2014, Gulfport entered into an amended and restated master services agreement with Pressure Pumping for pressure pumping services.
-Pursuant to this agreement, Pressure Pumping has agreed to provide pressure pumping, stimulation and related completion and rework services to Gulfport, dedicating two spreads and related equipment for the performance of these services.
+In September 2014, effective October 1, 2014, Gulfport entered into an amended and restated master services agreement with Stingray Pressure Pumping LLC, or Pressure Pumping, for pressure pumping services.
+In July 2018, Gulfport and Pressure Pumping entered into an amended agreement, which extended the term of the existing agreement until December 31, 2021, unless it is terminated earlier in accordance with its terms, and expanded the service area to include both Ohio and Oklahoma.
+Pursuant to this agreement, Pressure Pumping has agreed to provide pressure pumping, stimulation and related completion and rework services to Gulfport, dedicating up to two spreads and related equipment for the performance of these services.
 Gulfport has agreed to pay Pressure Pumping a monthly service fee plus the associated costs of the services provided.
 Gulfport and Pressure Pumping have each agreed to maintain insurance at certain minimum thresholds.
-This agreement has a term of four years ending on September 30, 2018 and includes, among others, confidentiality and non-solicitation provisions.
+This agreement has a term of four years ending on December 31, 2021, and includes, among others, confidentiality and non-solicitation provisions.
 This agreement may be terminated in the event of a covenant breach by either party on 45 days written notice and a failure to cure.
 Pressure Pumping may also terminate in the event of payment default by Gulfport.
 Additionally, Gulfport can, without liability, countermand any work order given to us at any time before we begin such work.
 If the work had already begun, Gulfport could then still cancel the service at any time, being liable only for the value of the work performed prior to the cancellation.
 We can terminate the master service agreement by giving Gulfport written notice prior to receiving a notification from Gulfport to perform a specific service.
-For the year ended December 31, 2017, we recognized revenue from Gulfport of approximately \$144.5 million and, as of December 31, 2017, Gulfport owed us approximately \$25.1 million for such services.
+For the year ended December 31, 2018, we recognized revenue from Gulfport of approximately \$96.0 million and, as ofDecember 31, 2018, Gulfport owed us approximately \$8.2 million for such services.

-In September 2014, effective October 1, 2014, Gulfport entered into a sand supply agreement, as amended on November 3, 2015, with Muskie Proppant LLC, or Muskie Proppant.
+In September 2014, effective October 1, 2014, Gulfport entered into a sand supply agreement, as amended on November 3, 2015 and August 6, 2018, with Muskie Proppant LLC, or Muskie Proppant.
 Pursuant to this agreement, Muskie Proppant has agreed to sell and deliver, and Gulfport has agreed to purchase, specified annual and monthly amounts of proppant sand, subject to certain exceptions specified in the agreement, and pay certain costs and expenses.
 Failure by either Muskie Proppant or Gulfport to deliver or accept the minimum monthly amount results in damages calculated per ton based on the difference between the monthly obligation amount and the amount actually delivered or accepted, as applicable.
 In addition, failure to pick up the sand on a timely basis from the designated facility will lead to demurrage charges payable by Gulfport.
 If Gulfport fails to make payments when due, or Muskie Proppant fails to deliver the required amounts of sand over three consecutive months, the other party can terminate the sand supply agreement.
-The sand supply agreement has a term ending on September 30, 2018 and includes, among others, confidentiality and non-solicitation provisions.
-For the year ended December 31, 2017, we recognized revenue from Gulfport of approximately \$43.0 million and, as of December 31, 2017, Gulfport owed us approximately \$1.9 million for such services.
+The sand supply agreement has a term ending on December 31, 2021 and includes, among others, confidentiality and non-solicitation provisions.
+For the year ended December 31, 2018, we recognized revenue from Gulfport of approximately \$25.1 million and, as ofDecember 31, 2018, Gulfport owed us approximately \$1.2 million for such services.